FireflyMigration/firefly-doc/30-Maintaining-the-Migrated-Application/40-Refactoring-Migrated-Code/10-Types-I-want-more-out-of-it/index.md

 So the question is how to get more out of it ?

+## Using the type to get the description
 Since the type is a class we can add more code to it.
 The first thing we can do is add a method that will return relevant information like the product name.

+We'll apply the refactoring specified in [Refactoring the Relation to the Type Class](refactoring-the-relation-to-the-type-class.html)
 Using this method here will save the developer the need to use a Relation in the programs.
 So now the code will look like that :